alejandromango/ESP32-Experiment/README.md

  A testbed software for the Maslow 5 motor driver board with esp32 control

 ## Interface
-The device hosts a web interface with to provide current motor position data, and change some control settings
+The device hosts a web interface with to provide current motor position data, and change some control settings.

+The web interface IP address is printed over serial connection when the device first boots up.
+Connect to serial then press the reset button on your esp32 to see it.

 ### Motor Controls
 Each motor can be controlled by setting its setpoint.
 The units of the setpoint change based on the control mode